nilgradisnik/tennis-reservations/README.md

 Build a simple web server where people can reserve an hourly time slot to play tennis on a single tennis court.
 This tennis court is open every day from 10am to 10pm which gives tennis players 12 hours of play time each day.

+## Development

+1. Clone the repository `git clone https://github.com/nilgradisnik/tennis-reservations.git`
+2. Create a new branch `git checkout -b my-work`
+3. Commit your changes `git add --all; git commit -a`
+4. Push your changes `git push`
+5. Create a pull request on github

 ## API

 Use [Flask](http://flask.pocoo.org/) Python web framework.
 Server should implmement [REST API](http://www.restapitutorial.com/) which will respond to HTTP requests.